Death

 <<ending of life, passing away>>

-The termination of life in its current form.
+This is the termination of life in its current form.
 In many situations, this leads into a more glorious new form.
-From the death of a seed, life comes.
-A single seed has the potential to produce an abundant harvest (Jn 12:24).
-Christ’s death and resurrection seem foolish
+From the death of a seed, new life comes, with a single seed having the potential to produce an abundant harvest (Jn 12:24).
+Christ’s death and resurrection

 Death is the start in a new dimension

-to those who don’t believe yet for a Christian it is wonderful and is the means whereby we and millions of others are brought into right relationship with God (Jn 1:12; 1 Cor 1:18).
-Jesus death and resurrection also destroyed Satan’s claim to hold the power of death (Heb 2:14).
+seem foolish to those who don’t believe yet for a Christian it is wonderful and is the means whereby we and millions of others are brought into right relationship with God (Jn 1:12; 1 Cor 1:18).
+His death and resurrection also destroyed Satan’s claim to hold the power of death (Heb 2:14; 1 Jn 3:8).

 Physical death